The-going/evlproject/content/core/user-api/io/_index.md

 ---
 title: "Out-of-band I/O services"
-menuTitle: "Out-of-band I/O"
 weight: 50
 ---

-### Talking to real-time device drivers
+### Talking to real-time capable device drivers

 Using the [EVL kernel API]({{< relref "core/kernel-api/_index.md"
->}}), you can extend an existing character driver for supporting out-of-band I/O, or even write one from scratch.
+>}}), you can extend an existing character driver for supporting out-of-band I/O requests, or even write one from scratch.

 On the user side, application can exchange data with, send requests to these real-time capable drivers from the out-of-band execution stage